 Diversity and Development: The Interaction of Political Institutions with Social Context

-This paper uses data from the Demographic and Health Surveys (DHS) to explore the interrelationships of political institutions, ethnic diversity, and development outcomes, such as education and public health indicators.
-Specifically, it tests the hypothesis that the effects of ethnic diversity on these outcomes are mediated by the degree of political competition and the geographic distribution of ethnic groups.
-The DHS data have been collected in 85 countries using nationally representative samples.
+This paper uses data from the Demographic and Health Surveys (DHS) to explore the interrelationships of ethnic diversity, political institutions, and development outcomes, such as education and public health indicators.
+Specifically, it tests the hypothesis that the effects of ethnic diversity on these outcomes are mediated by the degree of political competition and the geographic distribution of ethnic populations.
+The DHS data have been collected in dozens of countries using nationally representative samples.
 These data, however, do not include measures of political institutions.
-This paper is the initial stage of a long-term project that will expand the datasets to include political indicators, permitting both cross-national and sub-national analyses.
+This paper is part of a broader project that will expand the datasets to include political indicators, facilitating both cross-national and sub-national analyses.
 The ability to use individual-level survey data, rather than national indicators of development, permits the measurement of inequality in outcomes across ethnic groups and trace these outcomes to political patterns in each country.

 Keywords: ethnic heterogeneity, public goods, development, democracy